yanone/Yanone-GlyphsApp-Scripts/Contextual Kerning/README.md

 * Manually adjust contextual kerning sequence across all masters
 * ___Save Contextual Kerning___ from menu

-Finally, you may use the scriptlet _Generate Kern Feature_ to put the feature code into your font’s `kern` feature before generating a font.
-This needs to be repeated only if the amount of contextual kerning pairs has changed, or if kerning class members have changed, not their individual kerning values.
+Finally, you may use the scriptlet ___Generate Kern Feature___ to put the feature code into your font’s `kern` feature before generating a font.
+This needs to be repeated only if the amount of contextual kerning pairs has changed or if kerning class members have changed (because classes end up expanded in the feature code and that needs updating), not after you’ve adjusted individual contextual kerning values.

 ## Catch

 There is currently no easy way to delete contextual kerning pairs, as they are stored as a base32-encoded string which is not straightforward to manually process.
 Some UI for this will happen in the future.
 I will probably make it so that all defined contextual kerning sequences will open in a tab, one per line, and then there will be a command to delete an activated sequence.

+There is currently no support for exceptions to contextual kerning.

 ## Example